14th District of the African Methodist Episcopal Church

 The American-founded African Methodist Episcopal Church's 14th district covers Benin, Côte d'Ivoire, Ghana, Liberia, Nigeria, Sierra Leone and Togo.
 It has a significant presence in Nigeria.
-The bishop of the 14th district is since July 2016 Bishop E. Earl McCloud, Jr. from United States.
+The bishop of the 14th district is since July 2016 Bishop E. Earl McCloud, Jr. from the United States.

 Nigeria

 In Nigeria, the rise of Boko Haram has displaced churches of the AME Zion denomination and threatened their viability.